Mike Tirico: NBC Sports (2016–present)

 In a similar move to 2016, Tirico filled in for Al Michaels on a few Sunday Night Football games during the 2020 season.
 Due to the ongoing COVID-19 pandemic, NBC decided to give Michaels 3–5 "bye weeks", in order to minimize travel.
 One of those weeks was due to Michaels failing to pass NBC's COVID-19 protocols.
 He also worked one of NBC's two Wild Card games, albeit remotely, also due to COVID-19 protocols.
 In addition, Tirico had planned to work NBC's Thanksgiving game, but it was postponed to Sunday.
 Tirico then called the originally planned Sunday night game with Tony Dungy and Kathryn Tappen.
 Michaels had planned to work the postponed game, but the former game was postponed again to Tuesday, so NBC kept Tirico on duty for the planned Sunday night game, but also placed him back on duty for the game that was later postponed to Wednesday.

 Tirico hosted both the 2022 Winter Olympics and the Super Bowl LVI, traveling to Los Angeles part-way through the Games to anchor Olympics coverage from outside SoFi Stadium on the weekend of the Super Bowl.

+Coinciding with NBC's return to broadcasting NBA games, Tirico was named NBC's lead play-by-play announcer for its NBA coverage starting in 2025.
+To prepare for his return to the NBA, NBC assigned him to call two games on NBC's regional networks.
+Tirico called a Philadelphia 76ers–Portland Trail Blazers game on March 3 on NBC Sports Philadelphia (filling in for Kate Scott), and called a Boston Celtics–Trail Blazers game on March 5 on NBC Sports Boston (filling in for Drew Carter).

+In addition to his sports duties, Tirico guest hosted NBC News’ Today program the week of April 14, 2025, filling in for regular host Craig Melvin, who was vacationing with his family.